remmmi/WooCommerce-Cart-REST-API/readme.txt

 [Want to try it out?](https://cocartapi.com/try-free-demo/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink)

-#### Why WooCommerce?
+#### Why do I need CoCart?

-WooCommerce provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it's core.
-If you are looking to provide a great store for your customers that is fast, decoupling your store is a no-brainer, but accessing the front side via the REST API was missing which is where CoCart comes in.
+If you are looking to create a great store for your customers that is fast and unrestricted then decoupling your store maybe the way to go.
+However, decoupling WooCommerce from WordPress is a challenge.

-#### Why CoCart?

-Struggling with performance?
-Finding it hard to decouple WooCommerce from WordPress without hitting roadblocks?
-CoCart is here to eliminate the hassle of creating your own REST API endpoints for WooCommerce and provides all the essential features for a powerful, headless eCommerce experience.
+That's where CoCart comes in.
+It handles the roadblocks and eliminates the hassle of creating your own REST API endpoints and provides all the essential features for a powerful, headless eCommerce experience.

 #### Features